ErwSim/SimoninErwan_7_24102021/api/README.md

 You can start the development server by running `npm run dev` It will compil to dist folder then watch every change you make to the code and start the server

-### API Specifications

-#### Filter

-When you want to filter on a model, you have to use queryParams.
-To simplify queryParams translation, your frontend can use URLSearchParams to encode your json.
-The json should be like

-    {
-        "filter": <theFilter>
-    }

-`<theFilter>` shall be readable by Prisma SelectSubset.

 ## Production

 ### Migrate database